mushan169/first/README.md

 # first
-This a test of building a reposity.
+This a test of building a repository.